RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 `database/virtual_enzymes/` folder.

-Every child `EnzymaticMover` should have a subdirectory corresponding to the enzyme family of that `Mover`, which much match the family provided to the `EnzymaticMover` constructor.
+Every child `EnzymaticMover` should have a subdirectory corresponding to the enzyme family of that `Mover`, which must match the family provided to the `EnzymaticMover` constructor.
 (See above.)
 For example, data for the `MethylaseMover` should be stored in `database/virtual_enzymes/methylases/`.